Sneheshdutta/Coursera_Capstone/README.md

-# This notebook will be mainly used for the Coursera capstone project.
+# This repo will be mainly used for the Coursera capstone project.